Dopamine – Adon Health Skip to content

 What are the signs of a dopamine imbalance?

-Low dopamine levels:
+With low dopamine levels:

-• Lack of motivation, “inner stagnation”
+• Lack of drive, "inner standstill"

 • Low motivation, procrastination